sreeramraghu04/js-operators-assignments/readme.md

     console.log(`The temperature in Celsius is: ${c}`);
     ```

-5. Create a discount percentage calculator
+5. Create a discount percentage calculator?

    ``` js
    discountpercentage=((mrp-sellingprice)*100)/mrp;